Welcome To Service Dog Laws West Virginia

 Emotional support animals, comfort animals, and therapy animals are not considered service animals under the ADA definition.
 This means they do not have the same public access rights.

 However, it’s good to note that emotional support animals do have potential rights when it comes to housing and employment.
-The definition of “assistance animal” in the case for housing, is written more widely compared to the ADA definition, and includes emotional support animals.
+The definition of “assistance animal” in the case of housing, is written more widely compared to the ADA definition and includes emotional support animals.
+Check out our guide: Emotional Support Animal Laws in West Virginia to learn more.

-Read more: Service Dog vs. Emotional Support Dog
+Read more on our blog: Service Dog vs. Emotional Support Dog

 A therapy dog is not a service dog.
 It’s usually someone’s pet that enjoys meeting a lot of different people from different settings.